justindav1s/rh-sso-openshift-oracle/README.md

 The **deploy** folder contains

    * **deploy.sh** : this script does most of the work of deploying the custom image.
-At the Top many variales
+It is split into a number of subsections :
+      1. Variables are defined, please set them appropriately for the desired environment.
+      2. Clean up resources after previous deploys, if necessary.
+      3. Set up some policy for the default ServiceAccount.
+      4. Create a secret based on some of the variables defined above.
+This ecret contains the database credentials and URL.
+They are injected into the container when it runs and refernced by the RH-SSO base config in the **standalone-openshift.xml** file.
+See above.
+      5. Deploy the Openshift template that defines the K8s objects necessary to run and configure our custom image.